jim-og/payments-engine/README.md

 - Storing deposits from every client in a single data store may be suboptimal.
 An example could be if we wanted to add a feature which printed all historic deposits made by a client.
 Our current setup would require us to iterate through every transaction processed by the ledger which would be very inefficient.
 A better solution would be for each client to have their own deposit data store.

 - There should be a more robust set of integration tests with a large input CSV representating the amount of transactions the engine is expected to process.

+- The assumption has been made that disputes are only made for deposit transactions which the client has sufficient available funds to be held.
+In reality this is a poor assumption.
+Bad actors could deposit funds, immediately withdraw them, then dispute their original deposit transactions.
+Better handling of insufficient funds and guards around negative balance should be implemented.